x00tex/hackTheBox/Boxes/linux/Retired/compromised/README.md

 * **[pam_unix](https://linux.die.net/man/8/pam_unix):** It uses standard calls from the system's libraries to retrieve and set account information as well as authentication.
 Usually this is obtained from the /etc/passwd and the /etc/shadow file as well if shadow is enabled.

-* one interesting thing i found while searching about this file is that this file also used in persistence compromised attack where attacker modified the file and backdoored it with a master password to access root witout any interruption and i also found a script for this at  [zephrax@github](https://github.com/zephrax/linux-pam-backdoor)
+* one interesting thing i found while searching about this file is that this file also used in persistence compromised attack where attacker modified the file and backdoor it with a master password to access root without any interruption and i also found a script for this at  [zephrax@github](https://github.com/zephrax/linux-pam-backdoor)

 # Root Privesc